agoconcept/dotfiles/README.md

 dotfiles
 ========

-Clone the repository and execute the Makefile
+Clone the repository and execute `make`

-* Install all dotfiles: `make`
-* Uninstall all dotfiles: `make clean`